danriti/moleskine/serviceworker-intro/README.md

 - ([Commit][100]) Add boilerplate files.

-Nothing interesting to see here, so let's quickly move into introducing a bare bones Service Worker into our application:
+Nothing interesting to see here, so let's quickly move into introducing a bare bones service worker into our application:

 - ([Commit][101]) Add serviceworker.js file.

-Our Service Worker is quite basic, however we have setup event listeners for two keys events:
+Our service worker is quite basic, however we have setup event listeners for two keys events:

-- The `install` event is triggered when a Service Worker is first registered.
+- The `install` event is triggered when a service worker is first registered.
 - The `fetch` event is triggered for all network requests made against our ServiceWorker scope.